SteelConnect in the Cloud

 To remove a subnet or entire site from the full-mesh network

 You must undeploy a site before you can remove it or its last remaining subnet.
-See To remove the gateway from a site.
+See

-On SCM, choose Network Design > AWS or Azure and select the Import VPCs or the Virtual Networks tab and click Disconnect next to an item.
+•On SCM, choose Network Design > AWS or Azure and select the Import VPCs or the Virtual Networks tab and click Disconnect next to an item.

 To change instance size, WAN optimization, redundancy, or routing